derpenstiltskin/connectwise-powerbi/README.md

-# Connect Power BI to ConnectWise Manage
+# Connect Power BI to ConnectWise Manage and Automate

-This function will query the specified ConnectWise Manage API based on the parameters you pass to the function.To be able to use the CWApiRequest function provided, you must replace the API placeholder values listed below.
+This function will query the specified ConnectWise Manage or Automate API based on the parameters you pass to the function.
+To be able to use the CWApiRequest function provided, you must replace the API placeholder values listed below.

 ## Features

-- Handles authentication to the ConnectWise Manage REST API
+- Handles authentication to the ConnectWise Manage and Automate REST APIs
+- Handles retrieving access token from ConnectWise Automate
 - Automatically manages API request paging, no action needed to retrieve over 1000 records
 - Option to automatically expand all return columns that contain records
-- Specify conditions to the API to filter the data
-- Specify fields (columns) you want the API to return
-- Specify how you want to sort the returned
+- Support for any condition, filtering, sorting the API supports via query string
 - Able to be pushed to Power BI online and have the dataset automatically refresh

-## ToDo

-- Implement childConditions
-- Implement customFieldConditions

 ## Parameters

+- Product (text) - ConnectWise Product API you will be querying (ex: "manage")
 - ApiEndpoint (text) - API endpoint you will be querying (ex: "service/tickets")
-- Conditions (text) - Conditions to filter your request to the API (ex: "closedFlag=false")
+- Query (record) - Record of query string parameters to send to the API (ex: [conditions='closedFlag=false'])
-- Fields (text) - Comma delimited, no space, list of fields to return with the response (ex: "id,summary,company")
-- OrderBy (text) - The field you want to sort by and the direction (ex: "id desc")
-- ExpandColumnRecord (logical) - Set to true if you want the function to automatically expand column records (ex: true)
+- ExpandAll (logical) - Set to true if you want column records automatically expanded (ex: true)

-## API Placeholders (Replace these with your values)
+## API Placeholders (Replace these with your values, a couple are in multiple spots)

+- CWD_CLIENTID - This is your ClientID obtained from the ConnectWise Developer Network: https://developer.connectwise.com
+- CWA_USERNAME - Username for integrator account setup in ConnectWise Automate
+- CWA_PASSWORD - Password for integrator account setup in ConnectWise Automate
+- CWA_API_URL - URL for your ConnectWise Automate instance API
-- AUTHORIZATION_VALUE - This value is a base64 encoding of YourCWCompany+YourApiPublicKey:YourApiPrivateKey
+- CWM_AUTH - This value is a base64 encoding of YourCWMCompany+YourApiPublicKey:YourApiPrivateKey
-- CLIENTID_VALUE - This is a ClientID you register for at https://developer.connectwise.com
-- CW_API_URL_VALUE - This is the URL to your ConnectWise instance, including the API (ex: "https://api-na.myconnectwise.net/v4_6_release/apis/3.0/")
+- CWM_API_URL - URL to your ConnectWise Manage instance API (ex: "https://api-na.myconnectwise.net/v4_6_release/apis/3.0/")

 ## Power BI Online